A lensball is a popular photography accessory in the form of a crystal sphere.

 Shade and sunlight play a high part in impacting your lensball photo.
 Crystal will pick up any reflections from sunlight, which can negatively impact your image.

 In the case of using a lensball, shade is the best option so ensure to find a shady spot and eliminate any light.
+At the same time the subject itself and background as desired need to be well lit as per tip 5 - lighting!

 To take a quality shot with a lensball, the focus of the camera should be on the lensball not on the background or another object.